alonsoir/alonsoir/README.md

 - 📝 &nbsp; More about DevOps culture, adding more steps to the pipeline like security concepts.
 - 🧰 &nbsp; More about Machine learning, Deep learning, Natural language processing, photo recognition image.
 - 🌐 &nbsp; More about Test Driven Design and Domain Driven Design.
 - 📱 &nbsp; Cloud security.
+Ethical hacking.

 ### :sweat: &nbsp; What I do not like